microsoft/fluentui/packages/react-popup/Spec.md

 ### aria-hidden

 Using a `Popover` with a focus trap is no different from a modal dialog in terms of a11y.
 Therefore, `aria-hidden` must be applied to all non-interactive elements of the page when the `Popover` is open.

+This also means that `Popover` should be closed when another `Popover` is opened when there is no nesting.
+In a nested case, the parent `Popovers` need to be hidden.

 ### Accessible markup